dannylee1020/airflow-pipelines/README.md

 # Data Pipelines with Airflow
 ## About
-This is generalized project for running airflow DAGs to automate data pipelines
+This is a practice project for running airflow DAGs to automate ETL data pipelines, tasks and workflows.